prdatur/phpminer/README.md

     %reboot ALL=(root) NOPASSWD: /sbin/reboot
     %reboot ALL=(root) NOPASSWD: /sbin/shutdown

 This will allow all users which are within the group **reboot** to reboot the machine.
-(Only reboot, not shutdown)

 Now you have to add the group **reboot**: